Beer delivery mode

 5) Empty coolers at the end of the day, dry them and dry the remaining bottles/cans

 The aim is to keep offering 4 to 7 beer types, cider (new!) and water as well as some snacks on a best effort basis.
-This plan is foolproof as long as we have enough volunteers with wheels who can read, buy beer and ice and show up at the correct location on the right Sunday.
+This plan is foolproof as long as we have enough volunteers with wheels who can read, buy beer and ice then show up at the correct location on the right Sunday.
 Failing that we would have to resort to the nuclear option of "bring your own drinks" but I'm not worried at the moment knowing the number of beer lovers on our hash.

 Plus volunteering for the job means you're guaranteed to have your favourite beer available that day ;-)